CodingItWrong/outsidein.dev/docs/why-tdd.md

 This guide will walk us through a number of agile development practices, but with a particular focus on Test-Driven Development.

 Test-Driven Development is the practice of writing a test for functionality before you write the functionality itself.
-It follows the "Red-Green-Refactor Cycle:" first you write a failing test, then you write the minimum functionality to pass the test, then you rearrange the code if necessary to be simpler and clearer while still passing the test.
-Then the cycle begins again.
+It follows a three-step process, "Red-Green-Refactor":

+1. Red: write a test for functionality that does not yet exist, and watch it fail
+2. Green: write only enough production code to pass the test
+3. Refactor: rearrange the test and production code to improve it without changing its functionality

+Then the cycle repeats again for your next bit of functionality: you write the next test and watch it fail, etc.

 Why would you want to practice Test-Driven Development?
 Let's talk about a few extremely common problems in programming that Test-Driven Development addresses in a unique way.